Home CGS 2820C

 In Word Processor, Adobe, web page editor or paint program do a Typed Mockup or WireFrame, perhaps with a Story Board of each of the 4 required pages (Home page, Resume, Portfolio page, Contact Form.)
 This is a very rough copy with very little detail and just place holders for images.
 If you use a paint program, paste the images into your Word Processor document.
 Optional

 Layout Header and Content areas for each of the 4 or 5 pages on your proposed site.
 Show the column layout where appropriate.
-On your mockup design page show the top Header (or Masthead) and where the basic page Content will be.
-If multiple Columns or divisions will be used, show them and some mockup of their content.
-5
+On your mockup design page show the top Header (or Masthead) and where your basic page Content will be.
+If multiple Columns or divisions will be used, show them with some mockup content - not real content.
+It's just a mockup image or diagram showing how the content will display on the page.
+Ex: Mockup by Don 5

 Layout Navigation - vertical or horizontal